SumanthRH/SumanthRH/README.md

 - 💻 I've made open-source contributions to 🤗 PEFT and Accelerate.
 - 🌱 I'm trying to learn what it takes to build machine learning systems in practice.
 - ✨ I have a blog: https://sumanthrh.com
-- 💬 Some samples of my writing:
+- 💬 Some samples of my work:
   * Everything about distributed training and efficient finetuning: https://sumanthrh.com/post/distributed-and-efficient-finetuning/
   * Everything about tokenization: https://github.com/SumanthRH/tokenization
 - 📫 You can reach out to me at s1hegde@ucsd.edu